MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-web-console.md

 ### To upgrade the Web console server

-1. Log on to the computer that hosts the Web console server with an Operations Manager Administrators role account for your Operations Manager management group.
+1. Log on to the computer that hosts the web console server with an Operations Manager Administrators role account for your Operations Manager management group.

 2. On the Operations Manager source media, run **Setup.exe**, and then click **Install**.

+    > [!NOTE]
+    > The **Getting Started** page displays information about what will be upgraded.
+Click **Next** to proceed with the upgrade.

-3. On the **Getting Started**, **System Center 2016 Operations Manager Upgrade** page, review the features that will be upgraded, and then click **Next**.
+3. On the **Getting Started, Please read the license terms page**, read the Microsoft Software License Terms, click **I have read, understood, and agree with the license terms**, and then click **Next**.

-4. On the **Select installation location** page, accept the default value of **C:\Program Files\Microsoft System Center 2016\Operations Manager**, or type in a new location or browse to one.
+4. On the **Select installation location** page, accept the default value, type in a new location, or browse to one.
 Then click **Next**.

+    > [!NOTE]
+    > For System Center 2016 - Operations Manager, the default path is C:\Program Files\Microsoft System Center 2016\Operations Manager.
+For current branch, the default path is C:\Program Files\Microsoft System Center\Operations Manager.
+    >

 5. On the **Prerequisites** page, review and address any warnings or errors that the Prerequisites checker returns, and then click **Verify Prerequisites Again** to recheck the system.